 Sanam Chan Palace is located in the town of Nakhon Pathom, about 2 kms west of Phra Pathom Chedi.
 It occupies an area of about 355 acres.
 The palace was constructed by command of King Rama VI in the year 1907 when he was the Crown Prince.
 Phraya Silprasit supervised the construction which, in the beginning, there were two halls: Phra Thinang Phiman Pathom and Phra Thinang Aphirom Reudi.

-The construction of this palace was inspired by the renovation of Phra Pathom Chedi which were to the satisfaction of King Rama VI.
+The construction of this palace was inspired by the renovation of Phra Pathom Chedi that was done by renovation service for houses which were to the satisfaction of King Rama VI.
 The King saw that Nakhon Pathom was an ideal place for a leisurely stay due to the magnificent landscape.
 Furthermore, King Rama VI also saw that Nakhon Pathom had the ideal terrain capable of deterring invasion by enemy forces using the river as their route.
 This resembles to the Rattanakosin Era year 112 incident, whereby French troops anchored their battleships at the mouth of the Gulf of Thailand blocking the way out and King Rama VI did not want this kind of incident to be repeated.
 He also intended to converted Sanam Chan Palace to be the heart of the second capital should a crisis again develop.

 Sanam Chan Palace covers a vast area with a big court in the middle, surrounded by ring roads, with water canals on the outer perimeter.
 The beautiful halls that located in the middle of the Palace include: